FILING Review

 Reconciliation Frequently Asked Questions

-1. Why does the Licensee receive a copy of the discrepancy emails?
+1. Why does the licensee receive a copy of the discrepancy emails?

 Back to beginning

 • The notice is to inform you of the potential discrepancy.
-It is your responsibility to confirm your 1620 Report includes all surplus lines insurance transacted during the month.
+It is your responsibility to confirm your 1620 Monthly Report includes all surplus lines insurance transacted during the month.

 Back to beginning

-3. Do I need to file a 1620 Report if no business was transacted during the month?
+3. Do I need to file a 1620 Monthly Report if no business was transacted during the month?

 Back to beginning